 The European badgers also have larger guts than the red foxes.
 Both the boars and sows possess six nipples, but these nipples are more pronounced in the sows.

-They can move fast at full gallop and can reach a top speed of 30 kilometers per hour.
+They can move fast at full gallop and reach a top speed of 30 kilometers per hour.

 If average weights were to be used as the benchmark, the European badger would rank as the second-largest terrestrial mustelid, just behind only the Wolverine.